mariolinguito/codingadventures/content/blog/limit-contents-and-make-them-only-after-webform-submission-in-drupal/index.md

 ---
-title: Limit contents and make them accessible only after users webform submission in Drupal
+title: Contents accessible only after users webform submission in Drupal 8
 date: 2021-08-17T17:28:25.527Z
 description: In these days I had a tough nut to crack specifically in Drupal (eight version).